-No. Key Criteria Strength Present Develop 1 and learning and outcomes explained, shared and outcomes displayed.
-Learners demonstrate clear understanding about learning Clear aims and outcomes shared with learners at beginning of session.
+No. Key Criteria Strength Present Develop 1 Introduction, aims and learning outcomes Comprehensive introduction - aims and outcomes explained, shared and displayed.
+Learners demonstrate clear understanding about learning purpose.
+Clear aims and outcomes shared with learners at beginning of session.
 Learners clear about learning purpose.
 Brief, general introduction.
 Learning outcomes basic but realistic in lesson context.
 Learners generally know what they will be doing.
 2 Learner challenge Excellent learner challenge in which creative and varied approaches are used to involve and engage learners from the outset; highly appropriate for subject.
 Good learner challenge throughout the lesson in which learners are engaged in active learning and forming own understanding.
 Limited learner challenge but teacher makes some effort to vary approach and involve learners in forming their own understanding.
 3 Pace and structure of learning Pace clearly matches subject and learner level.
 Activities very well structured and timed to maintain interest and stimulate learning for all learners. (buzz) Pace matches subject and most learners' needs and level.
 Most activities well timed and structured.
 Overall pace promotes some learning and interest.
 Some activities insufficiently matched to learner/subject level.
-4 Range of assessment techniques used to enhance and check learning throughout.
+4 Assessment of and for learning Highly effective range of assessment for learning techniques used to check all learners knowledge/progress throughout.
+Progress and achievements recorded and evaluated regularly by the learner.
+Progress used to inform subsequent learning.
+Range of assessment techniques used to enhance and check learning throughout.
 Learner is involved in the evaluation and recording of achievements.
 Assessment used to recapitulate, consolidate and confirm learning but range of techniques limited (eg over reliance on questions and observation).
 Some involvement of learners in recording and evaluation of own learning 5 Identification and support of individual learning needs Highly effective identification of individual learning needs through use of learner data in Basic skills, learning styles and SLDD.
 Excellent and clearly explained support provided through differentiated resources and activities - extension work, structured group/individual work and in-class support (as appropriate).
 Good identification of individual needs through initial and diagnostic assessment techniques.
 Good individual support evident through development and use of resources, activities and support in lesson (where appropriate).
 Some identification of individual learning needs plus initial and diagnostic assessment techniques.
 Some individual support evident through development and use of resources, activities and support in lesson (where appropriate).